-The consolidated financial report for the period ended 31 March 2016 comprises the financial statements for Australis Oil & Gas Holdings Pty Ltd, the parent entity and its controlled entities ("Group" or "Consolidated Entity").
-Australis Oil & Gas Holdings Pty Ltd ("Company" or "Australis") is a private company that was incorporated on the 12 November 2015 in Australia.
-The principal activity of the Group is oil and gas exploration and development.
+The consolidated financial report for the half year ended 30 June 2016 comprises the financial statements for Australis Oil & Gas Limited, the parent entity and its controlled entities ("Group" or "Consolidated Entity").
+The Company was incorporated as a private company on 12 November 2015 in Australia as Australis Oil & Gas Holdings Pty Ltd. On 10 June 2016 the Company converted to a public company and changed its name to Australis Oil & Gas Limited.